 - (a) Includes transfers to the Mashantucket Pequot Fund for grants to towns.
-The amount for Fiscal Year 2016 includes a transfer of \$61.8 million to the Mashantucket Pequot Fund for grants to towns.
-In Fiscal Year 2017 this amount was reduced to \$58.1 million. - (b) Per Section 704 of Public Act No. 17-2 June Special Session requires that any amount in Estimates and Finals revenue above \$3,150.0 million shall be transferred to the Budget Reserve Fund. - (c) Does not include revenues or expenditures with respect to Restricted Accounts and Federal & Other Grants, which are not included in this Appendix.
-The amount of such expenditures is generally the same as the amount of grants received. - (d) Per Section 4-30a of the Connecticut General Statutes, after the accounts for the General Fund have been closed for each fiscal year and the Comptroller has determined the amount of unappropriated surplus in said fund, after any amounts required by provision of law to be transferred for other purposes have been deducted, the amount of such surplus shall be transferred by the State Treasurer to the Budget Reserve Fund. - (e) Sections 90 and 91 of Public Act No. 13-184 extend the maturity of the 2009 Economic Recovery Notes from Fiscal Year 2016 to Fiscal Year 2018. - (f) Per Public Act No. 15-244, as amended by various implementer legislation and as amended by Public Act No. 15-05 of the June Special Session, Public Act No. 16-2 of the May Special Session and Public Act No. 16-3 of the May Special Session. - (g) Per the Comptroller's audited financial results dated October 31, 2017 for Fiscal Year 2017 and adjusted by the Office of Policy and Management to exclude expenditures or appropriations carried over from the prior fiscal year and to include expenditures of appropriations carried into the next fiscal year. - (h) Per Public Act No. 17-2 of the June Special Session as amended by Public Act No. 17-4 of the June Special Session and Public Act No. 17-1 of the January 2018 Special Session. - (i) Estimates reflect the January 20, 2018 Office of Policy and Management's letter to the State Comptroller as of the period ending December 31, 2017.

-NOTE: The information in Appendix II-E of this Information Statement contains projections and no assurances can be given that subsequent projections or adjustments will not result in changes in the items of revenue and expenditure and in the final result of the operations of the General Fund.
+The amount for Fiscal Year 2017 includes a transfer of \$58.1 million to the Mashantucket Pequot Fund for grants to towns.
+In Fiscal Year 2018 the amount was reduced to \$57.6 million and in Fiscal Year 2019 it was reduced to \$49.9 million. - (b) Per Section 704 of Public Act No. 17-2 June Special Session requires that any amount in Estimates and Finals revenue above \$3,150.0 million shall be transferred to the Budget Reserve Fund. - (c) Does not include revenues or expenditures with respect to Restricted Accounts and Federal & Other Grants, which are not included in this Appendix.
+The amount of such expenditures is generally the same as the amount of grants received. - (d) Per Section 4-30a of the Connecticut General Statutes, after the accounts for the General Fund have been closed for each fiscal year and the Comptroller has determined the amount of unappropriated surplus or deficit in said fund, after any amounts required by provision of law to be transferred for other purposes have been deducted, the amount of such surplus or deficit shall be transferred by the State Treasurer to/from the Budget Reserve Fund. - (e) Sections 90 and 91 of Public Act No. 13-184 extended the maturity of the 2009 Economic Recovery Notes from Fiscal Year 2016 to Fiscal Year 2018. - (f) Per Public Act No. 15-244, as amended by various implementer legislation and as amended by Public Act No. 15-05 of the June Special Session, Public Act No. 16-2 of the May Special Session and Public Act No. 16-3 of the May Special Session. - (g) Per the Comptroller's audited financial results dated October 31, 2017 for Fiscal Year 2017 and adjusted by the Office of Policy and Management to exclude expenditures or appropriations carried over from the prior fiscal year and to include expenditures of appropriations carried into the next fiscal year. - (h) Per Public Act No. 17-2 of the June Special Session as amended by Public Act No. 17-4 of the June Special Session and Public Act No. 17-1 of the January 2018 Special Session. - (i) Estimates reflect the May 21, 2018 Office of Policy and Management's letter to the State Comptroller as of the period ending April 30, 2018. - (j) Per Public Act No. 18-81. - NOTE: The information in Appendix II-E of this Information Statement contains projections and no assurances can be given that subsequent projections or adjustments will not result in changes in the items of revenue and expenditure and in the final result of the operations of the General Fund.
 Changes may also occur as the result of legislative action adjusting the budget or taking other actions which impact revenues or expenditures.